Strombach/write-ups/PortSwigger/API testing/Lab_1.md

+# Lab: Exploiting an API endpoint using documentation
 To solve the lab, find the exposed API documentation and delete `carlos`.
 You can log in to your own account using the following credentials: `wiener:peter`.

 #### Required knowledge